 I went through the trouble of making a killer playlist on my Apple iPhone.
 This playlist took quite a bit of time to create and contained hundreds of songs I currently love listening to.
 After jamming out to this playlist, I thought “Wow, these songs I selected would make a great playlist for when I listen to music on my computer!”

-I attached my iPod to my computer, fired up iTunes and created a new playlist called “Currently Dig”.
-I then selected the playlist on my iPod and tried to drag and drop them to the playlist on the computer.
-It didn’t work though. iTunes doesn’t let you copy a playlist from your iPod to your local computer.
-Nor will it allow you to drag individual songs to from an iPod to a computer playlist.
+I attached my iPod to my computer, fired up iTunes and created a new playlist called “Rawk”.
+I then selected the playlist on my iPhone and tried to drag and drop them to the playlist on the computer.
+It didn’t work though. iTunes doesn’t let you copy a playlist from your iPhone to your local computer.
+Nor will it allow you to drag individual songs to from an iPhone to a computer playlist.

 What a bummer!
 I just had to find a workaround for this.
 Fortunately, I was able to find one rather quickly.
 You can do the following.

-- Connect your iPhone, iPod, or iPad to your computer.
+- Connect your iPhone, iPod Touch, or iPad to your computer.

 There you have it.
 You have successfully added a playlist from your Apple iOS device to iTunes on your computer.

 Why do I get an error that says “Some of the songs in the file were not imported because they could not be found”.